3 Results

 This model for Douglas-fir counts does not indicate any statistically significant differences between treatments.
 Generally, we expect about 2 seedlings per 4-meter-radius plot, or about 413 seedlings per hectare (Figure 3.3).

 Figure 3.3: Vegetation plot level counts of regenerating Douglas-fir seedlings in four harvest treatments 10 years after harvest (n = 16).
-Results have been scaled to stems per hectare (4-meter radium plots).
+Results have been scaled to stems per hectare (4-meter radius plots).
+The asymptotic 95% confidence intervals are based on the normal approximation.

 Table 3.4: Vegetation plot level counts of regenerating Douglas-fir seedlings in four harvest treatments 10 years after harvest (n = 16).
-Results have been scaled to stems per hectare from 4-meter radium plots.
+Results have been scaled to stems per hectare from 4-meter radius plots.
+The asymptotic 95% confidence intervals are based on the normal approximation.

 Treatment estimate asymp.LCL asymp.UCL